FAQ

 Can the pool be repaired without complete replacement?

-Through conversations with engineers and construction industry professionals, it was a consensus that any repair conducted that excludes the removal of the layer of limestone fines would have a high probability of future settlement and structural failure.
+It is impractical to repair the pool with the current subsoil conditions.
+Through conversations with engineers and construction industry professionals, it was a consensus that any repair conducted would have a high probability of future settlement and structural failure.

 Why are we not considering a YMCA?